guettli/programming-guidelines/README.rst

 Give booleans a "positive" name ...............................

 I once gave a DB column the name "failed".
 It was a boolean indicating if the transmission of data to the next system was successful.
 The output as table in the GUI looked confusing for humans.
 The column heading was "failed".
 What should be visible in the cell for failed rows?
 Boolean usually get translated to "Yes/No" or "True/False".
 But if the human brain reads "Yes" or "True" it initially things "all right".
 But in this case "Yes" meant "Yes, it failed".
 The next time I will call the column "was_successful", then "Yes" means "Yes, it was successful".
+Some GUI toolkits render "True" as a green (meaning "everything is ok") hook and "False" as a red cross (meaning "it failed").

 Love your docs
 ..............